Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

-It therefore suffices to bound the number of intersection points of arcs with arcs constructed at (proper and improper) ancestral recursive steps.
-For each arc $\gamma$, formed along some triangle $\Delta$, within a cell $\sigma$ at some recursive step, the number of the ancestral cells of $\sigma$ is $O(\log_D n)$, and each of them generates on $\Delta$ up to $O(D^3)$ curves of degree at most $D$, and one curve of degree $O(D^2)$.
+We next bound the number of intersection points of clipped arcs with other (clipped) arcs constructed at (proper and improper) ancestral recursive steps.
+For each arc $\gamma$, formed along some triangle~$\Delta$, within a cell~$\sigma$ at some recursive step, the number of the ancestral cells of $\sigma$ is $O(\log_D n)$, and each of them generates on $\Delta$ up to $O(D^h\log^4n)$ curves of degree at most $O(D^2)$.
 For the present argument, treat these curves as drawn in their entirety---this will only increase the number of intersection points on $\gamma$.
-The number of intersection points of $\gamma$ with a curve of the former (resp., latter) kind is $O(D^3)$ (resp., $O(D^4)$); this is a consequence of B\'ezout's theorem, where we make the ``worst-case'' assumption that the degree of $\gamma$ is $O(D^2)$.
-It follows that the number of vertices that can be formed along $\gamma$ is at most $O(D^{6}\log_D n)$, an obvious gross overestimate that we do not bother to optimize.
+Since $\gamma$ is one of these curves, the number of intersection points of $\gamma$ with any other curve is $O(D^4)$, which is a consequence of B\'ezout's theorem.
+It follows that the number of vertices that can be formed along $\gamma$ is at most $O(D^{h+4}\log^5_D n)$, which is quite possibly a gross overestimate, but we do not attempt to optimize it.\footnote{ This slack is indeed quite generous, but it only applies to curves generated at a pair of nodes, one of which is an ancestor of the other.
+What we do not want to pay for are intersections between curves generated at two unrelated nodes.}